 Divide dough into 4 sections, and each section into 10 small tablespoon-sized balls, making 40 balls total.
-On a well-floured work surface, roll each ball into a round 3 1/2- to 4-inches in diameter.
+On a well-floured work surface, roll each ball into a round, flat wrapper, 3 1/2- to 4-inches in diameter.
 Stack wrappers and keep under plastic until all of them are rolled out.

 To form dumplings, place 1 tablespoon of filling in the center of a wrapper.
 Moisten the edges of the wrapper with a wet fingertip or a pastry brush.
 Pleat edges of the wrapper repeatedly, pinching the edge closed after each pleat until the entire dumpling is sealed in a cinched purse shape.
 Pinch and twist top to seal.
 Transfer sealed dumplings to a lightly floured wooden or parchment-lined board.